Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Interactive Co-Evolution Workflow

 \subsubsection{The Data Panel: Discovering and Accumulating Evidence}

 The right side of the interface is dedicated to the data that informs and validates the prompt specification.
 It consists of two tables.

 \textbf{The Test Set:} The main component is the table representing the test set.
 It is a collection of labeled examples that serve as the ground truth for the application's policy.
-Its columns display user inputs, model responses, Good/Bad ratings, and the corresponding rationales.
+Its columns display user inputs, model responses, buttons where the user can indicate whether they think the responses are correct or incorrect, and the corresponding rationales.
 When a new prompt version is evaluated, this table updates to show responses from both the old and new versions side-by-side, making the impact of any change immediately apparent.

-\textbf{Generated Examples:} Below the test set, a smaller table serves as a staging area for examples synthesized by LLMs.
+\textbf{Generated Examples:} Below the test set, another table serves as a staging area for examples synthesized by LLMs.
 This is where new, unlabeled edge cases are surfaced for the user to review.
 When an example from this area is labeled, it is formally promoted into the test set above.